hikeventures/hikeventures.github.io/_posts/best/2016-10-30-best-day-packs.markdown

   - day packs
 layout: post
 ---

-Do you need a new lightweight hiking daypack?
+In this blog post I would like to present you the best day packs which I would consider carry if I were to buy a new one.

 A day pack is a great choice if you plan to do a shorter trip while carrying some gear with you e.g. climbing, hiking or on a normal day in the city.

-They weight much less than a regular backpack and you will enjoy your day outside much more if you have to carry less with you.
+A day pack weights much less than a regular backpack and you will be able to enjoy your day outside much more if you have to carry less with you.

 I have included a broad range of day packs.
 Some are more durable or offer more features while also weight a bit more while other day packs are more light and minimalistic.

-Here is our <a href="#list">selection</a> of the best day packs for 2017 which we have selected to cover your summer and winter day trips.

-## Daypack vs. Backpack
-A daypack is just a smaller version of a backpack.
-Essentially they are both backpacks.

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/90204224@N07/27817737344/in/photolist-Joaba7-KcEQhr-KcERsH-KjCz84-JTCe1f-KamS4G-KamLK5-Ne2YZK-F7oFw8-EVU9jS-F25vip-BUd4Wr-BRUqUh-AWN6Re-BUd3Z6-BkGdVV-AWG9Vd-Bs5pNh-AWN6px-BJBRNh-AWG9Eo-AWN6tv-Bs5opf-Bs5pk3-BJBQYG-BJBRV1-BUd456-BRUr2m-BkGcvv-BJBRgA-BkGcWa-AWN69x-BJBRwf-BkGcZM-BkGd68-Bs5p2Y-Bs5p4m-AWGar3-BUd3Ur-AWGaJY-BkGdAX-fCewqJ-fCepqs-fBZ532-fBZbWn-qNh6yH-BLVuGF-BLVuK6-zkUBfC-E1hZc9" title="Best Day Packs 2017"><img src="https://c1.staticflickr.com/9/8699/27817737344_1645a0bd95_b.jpg" width="1024" height="684" alt="Best Day Packs 2017"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>